The Family Man 3 review : Here’s Why You Can’t Miss Manoj Bajpayee’s Latest Mission.

 The Family Drama

-Between the chases, we get updates on the Tiwari household.
-Srikant’s double life and his looming divorce from Suchitra (Priyamani) are no longer a secret.
-His old flame, Saloni (Gul Panag), pops up at just the right moments to stir the pot.
-Meanwhile, his "woke" daughter Dhriti (Ashlesha Thakur) has new questions, and his son Atharv (Vedant Sinha) is dealing with new bullies and teenage hormones.
+Between the chases, we receive news from the Tiwari family.
+Srikant’s secret double life and the unloading of his divorce from Suchitra (Priyamani) have been revealed to everyone.
+Just to add a little more chaos, his past Saloni (Gul Panag) appears when no one expects it.
+In the meantime, his "woke" daughter Dhriti (Ashlesha Thakur) has a new set of questions, and his son Atharv (Vedant Sinha) got new bullies and teenage hormones to deal with.

-The show also tries to stay trendy by touching on issues like Chinese apps, media ethics, and online trolling.
-The "flavor of the season" is obvious, but The Family Man proves it is still a man for all seasons.
+The series attempts to remain fashionable by incorporating topics such as Chinese apps, media ethics, and online trolling.
+The "flavor of the season" is quite apparent, but The Family Man shows that he is still a man for all seasons.